 Yes – although some states have limited availability at this time.

-All appointments are scheduled online, with payment or insurance information due at the time of scheduling.
-The fee for a genetic counseling appointment is $200.
-If you cancel or reschedule less than 48 hours before your appointment, we will charge a $60 cancellation fee.
-Cancellations or reschedules prior to 48 hours from the appointment will result in a full refund.
+If insurance is not being billed, payment for the visit is due at the time of scheduling.
+If you cancel or reschedule with less than 48 hours notice before your appointment, a $60 cancellation fee will be billed.
+Cancellations or reschedules prior to 48 hours from the appointment will be refunded in full.

-Upon completion of the financial assistance application, the applicant will be notified of a decision in writing within ten (10) business days.
-To learn if you qualify for financial assistance please contact GSF directly for an application.
+Upon completion of the financial assistance application, the applicant will be notified of a decision in writing within 10 business days.
+Click here for a copy of the financial assistance application.

 This consultation is intended for individuals with a personal or family history of cancer (e.g. breast, colon, ovarian, uterine, prostate, etc.), individuals who have a relative who has a confirmed genetic mutation (such as a BRCA gene mutation), or individuals who have had previous genetic testing and would benefit from expert result interpretation.
 The appointment generally consists of a review of the three generation family history, interpretation, risk assessment, education, review of testing options, test result interpretation, and recommendations for medical management.